tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   df_shopping.drop(columns=["CustomerID"], inplace=True)
   ```

-* Looking for `null` values and duplicate entries is part of any data preprocessing workflow; there are no `null` values nor duplicates on this DataFrame, so no additional adjustments are needed.
+* Looking for `null` values and duplicate entries is part of any data preprocessing workflow; there are no `null` values nor duplicates in this DataFrame, so no additional adjustments are needed.

 * The `Genre` column is categorical, so it should be transformed into numerical values.
 Transforming `Male` to `1` and `Female` to `0` is a common practice.